yurivish/yuri.is-2018/content/scribbles/venn-diagrams.md

 <svg id='drawing-venn-diagrams-2' class='block'></svg>

-To draw one you need to know how far apart to position the circles.
-There's no closed-form expression for the distance, but if you define a function from distance to overlap area then you can optimize over it to approximate the right distance to arbitrary precision.
+To do draw one, you need to know how far apart to position the circles.
+It turns out that there's no closed-form expression for the distance, but if you define a function from distance to overlap area, you can use it to find the distance you want via an optimization-algorithm version of binary search.

 [See the code &raquo;](-)